SkrtSkrtSkrtttt/DepthPerception-SeniorDesign/README.md

 ## How It Works — Big Picture

+The system uses both RGB/depth and thermal sensing to monitor the environment in real time.

-The camera rotates continuously around the kitchen.
+The RealSense camera rotates continuously around the kitchen.
 Every frame it captures, the system does four things at once:

 1. **Figures out where the camera is pointing** (ICP)
 2. **Identifies hazards, people, and doors** in the image (YOLO)
 3. **Updates a top-down map** of the kitchen with all of that information
 4. **Plans the safest path to the exit** and speaks the directions aloud (A*)

+In parallel, a FLIR Lepton thermal camera (via an ESP32 running FreeRTOS) streams temperature data over Wi-Fi.
+This data is processed to detect high-temperature regions (e.g., fire, hot surfaces) and is fused into the world map as additional hazard zones.

 ![System Architecture](system_architecture.png.png)
 ---